 - Leans too much in corners

 The Skoda Superb is the largest non-SUV model in the Skoda range.
-The hatchback version is already very roomy, and this Estate model is one of the most practical cars around.
-It’s a large family car with a smart interior, lots of comfort, a huge boot and loads of passenger space.
+While the hatchback version is already a very roomy car, buyers looking for even more space will be pleased to learn that the estate model is one of the most practical cars around.
+The Superb Estate is a large family car with a tidy interior and a focus on comfort, passenger space and a huge boot.

-The Superb is good to drive, although it’s equipped with a range of four-cylinder engines rather than the mainly six-cylinder motors in the more expensive models mentioned above.
+The Superb is good to drive, although it’s equipped with a range of four-cylinder engines rather than the mainly six-cylinder motors in the more expensive rivals manufactured by BMW and Mercedes mentioned above.
 However, there is also a plug-in hybrid Superb iV Estate, with an electric range of up to 35 miles.
 This version is fast, quiet and has a very low rate of company car tax.

 The Superb uses technology shared with many other models in the Volkswagen Group, including the Audi A3 and Volkswagen Golf.
-There are both petrol and diesel engine options, four-wheel drive on some models and a choice of manual or automatic gearboxes.
+As well as the range-topping plug-in hybrid, there are both petrol and diesel engine options, four-wheel drive on some models and a choice of manual or automatic gearboxes.